At a glance

 Moreover, Junior ISAs allow parents and guardians to save up to £9,000 each year for their child without paying tax on the interest earned.
 See more on the ways you can save for your child.

-For example, you may choose to put some money into a savings account that pays a higher rate of interest, as well as into an ISA to benefit from your tax-free allowance.
+For example, you may choose to put some money into a savings account that pays a higher rate of interest, as well as into an ISA to take advantage of your tax-free allowance.

-Moreover, if you’ve maxed out your annual ISA allowance for a tax-year, you may have no option but to put your money in a standard savings account as well as an ISA.
+Moreover, if you’ve maxed out your annual ISA allowance for a tax-year but want to continue building a savings pot, you may have no option but to put your money in a standard savings account as well as an ISA.

 You can also have more than one savings account, such as an easy access account and a fixed rate bond, alongside one or more ISAs.
 For example, you could choose to split your annual £20,000 allowance between an easy access ISA and a fixed rate ISA, with any other money in standard savings accounts.
 This combination would allow you to access some money in an emergency while the rest is locked away and providing you with a guaranteed return, with the additional benefit that the ISA interest you earn is exempt from income tax.